Diana Radeva – Child and Adolescent Psychotherapy Cork

 As a child and adolescent psychotherapist I am trained in models of psychotherapeutic support designed to promote parental functioning at each level of your child’s development.
 Whether you are trying to conceive, worried about pregnancy and birth, experiencing difficulties adjusting to a new life as a parent, or are concerned about your child’s or adolescent’s wellbeing, I am in a position to offer professional support tailored to your family

-Considering that you our your child needs therapy might feel intimidating.
+Considering that you or your child needs therapy might feel intimidating.
 You may already know that something needs attention even if you don’t know what it is.
-Having an initial phone conversation with no fees can be an opportunity to meet me, discuss your situation and what might feel helpful.
-To book an initial phone discussion please call me on 083 893 0386 or email me on email@example.com
+Having an initial phone conversation may be the best way to contact me, discuss your situation and think together what might feel helpful.